sematext/docs/docs/integration/infra.md

 title: Infrastructure Monitoring Integration
-description: Infrastructure performance monitoring - metrics, events, processes, packages, log collection and parsing for bare-metal servers, virtual machines and containers with support for Docker, containerd, k8s, swarm, nomad, ecs, eks, aks, gke.
+description: Infrastructure performance monitoring - metrics, events, processes, packages, log collection and parsing for bare-metal servers, virtual machines and containers with support for Docker, containerd, Kubernetes, Swarm, Nomad, AWS ECS, AWS EKS, AKS, GKE.

-The Sematext Infra Integration uses [Sematext Agent](../agents/sematext-agent) to collect metrics, events, processes, packages for bare-metal servers, virtual machines and containers.
-Container monitoring is supported for Docker, containerd, k8s, Swarm, Nomad, ECS, EKS, AKS, GKE and more.
+The Sematext Infra Integration uses [Sematext Agent](../agents/sematext-agent) to collect metrics, events, processes, and package info for bare-metal servers, virtual machines and containers.
+Container monitoring is supported for Docker, containerd, k8s, Swarm, Nomad, AWS ECS, AWS EKS, AKS, GKE and more.

-We at Sematext aim to save you time and effort by giving you a strong starting point for monitoring your infrastrcture.
+Sematext saves you time and effort by giving you a strong starting point for monitoring your infrastrcture.
 You will **not** have to:

 - figure out which metrics to collect and which ones to ignore
 - give metrics meaningful labels
 - hunt for metric descriptions in the docs so that you know what each of them actually shows
 - build charts to group metrics that you really want on the same charts, not N separate charts
-- figure out, for each metric, which aggregation to use (min? max? avg? something else?)
+- figure out the most useful aggregation to use for each metric (min? max? avg? something else?)
 - build dashboards to combine charts with metrics you typically want to see together
 - set up basic alert rules

-We set it up for you, out-of-the-box!
+Sematext provides all that and more out of the box.

 ## Monitoring with Sematext Agent